hadim/docker-tensorflow-builder/README.md

 Tensorflow only provide a limited set of build and it can be challenging to compile yourself on certain configuration.
 With this `Dockerfile`, you should be able to compile TensorFlow on any Linux platform that run Docker.

-Compilation can be done on Ubuntu 16.04 and/or CentOS 6.6.
+Compilation images are provided for Ubuntu 16.04 and CentOS 6.6.

 ## Requirements